funnycups/petto/README.md

 Petto allows these two scripts to output a PID for managing process.
 When Petto exits, it will automatically kill the process to avoid resource occupation.

+#### Window Information Retrieval

+> This command is used to specify the method for retrieving window information.
+Please be aware of potential privacy and security issues.
+>
+> By default, it retrieves the window name, and Petto will pass the current window title as information to the language model.
+>
+> Note that if you set the "Window Information Retrieval Command" to empty, Petto will not retrieve any window information regardless of the mode selected.

+Petto provides two default scripts: `getwindowname.ps1` and `getscreenshot.ps1`.
+The former retrieves the window name, while the latter captures a screenshot of the window.

+For Windows users, if you change the option to screenshot retrieval, you need to modify the "Window Information Retrieval Command" from `getwindowname.ps1` to `getscreenshot.ps1`.

+The default scripts only support Windows.
+If you are using macOS, you need to write your own script to retrieve window information and modify the value of the "Window Information Retrieval Command".

 #### Streaming Speech Recognition

 > If the recognition address is left blank, the Whisper recognition mode will be used.